Real-Dev-Squad/website-api-contracts/logs/README.md

 - This API can only be accessed by super user

-Returns all logs according to the provided **type** of log.
+Returns all logs according to the provided queries and params.

 - **Params**
-  None
+  /:type
 - **Query**
-  None
+  key=value
 - **Body**
   None
 - **Headers**